-103 Department of State.
+113 Department of State.
 Bureau of Counterterrorism and Countering Violent Extremism.
-Country Reports on Terrorism; 2015 figure could represent a U.S. reassessment of its previous estimates, or perhaps reflect a large increase due to Hezbollah's extensive combat on various battlefronts in Syria.
+Country Reports on Terrorism; 2015.

-104 Treasury Under Secretary for Terrorism and Financial Intelligence Sigal Mandelker Delivers Remarks at the Foundation for Defense of Democracies.
+114 Treasury Under Secretary for Terrorism and Financial Intelligence Sigal Mandelker Delivers Remarks at the Foundation for Defense of Democracies.
 CQ Newsmaker Transcripts.
 June 5, 2018.